danillouz/dans.garden/content/computer-networks/dns.md

 5. The resolver responds with the IP address of the domain name to the browser.
 6. The browser can now make an HTTP request to the IP address and fetch the website.

+> [!info] The steps above are for uncached queries
+> Since there can be a lot steps needed to look up information for a domain name, resolvers will cache the results of queries.
+>
-> **Note that the steps above happen for uncached queries.** Since there can be a lot steps needed to look up information for a domain name, resolvers will cache the results of queries.
-So when a query is made for a domain name that was recently looked up, the resolver can skip (some of) the steps above and return the cached result immediately.
-Caching can happen at every step above, on the name servers, resolver, on the browser and operating system.
+> For example, when a query is made for a domain name that was recently looked up, the resolver can skip (some of) the steps above and return the cached result(s) immediately.
+>
+> Caching can happen at every step above, on the name servers, resolver, on the browser and operating system.

 ## Bonus: how is the domain name system managed?